RomainBdt/Browser-Tab-Lock-Extension/README.md

 - **URL lock** — pin any tab to its current URL with one click
 - **Redirect on navigate** — all navigation from a locked tab opens in a new tab automatically
+- **Adjacent tab placement** — redirected pages open immediately next to the locked source tab instead of at the end
-- **Close confirmation** — the browser prompts before allowing a locked tab to close
+- **Close warning** — closing a locked tab shows a notification with an option to reopen it
 - **Tab title prefix** — locked tabs display a `🔒` prefix so they're instantly recognizable
 - **Persistent state** — lock state survives browser restarts (stored via `chrome.storage.local`)
 - **SPA-aware** — a `MutationObserver` keeps the title prefix in place even when JavaScript updates the page title dynamically